 Next, we examine social feedback on Fiverr, starting with reviews.
 In contrast with TaskRabbit, on Fiverr a significant fraction of users have no profile image or use an image that does not depict a human (many of these images are advertisements containing text about a task).
 Both of these image choices may impact customers' perceptions about a worker, so we include "no image" and "not human image" in our regression models.
-Furthermore, recall that on Fiverr all tasks are virtual, meaning that customers and workers never meet in person (unlike TaskRabbit).
-This gives workers flexibility to obfuscate their true demographics from customers, which may also impact customer's perceptions and therefor social feedback.

-Table 3a depicts the results of a negative binomial regression using the number of reviews as the dependent variable and perceived gender and race as independent variables.
+Table 3a depicts the results of a negative binomial regression using the number of reviews as the dependent variable and gender and race as independent variables.
 We control for other individual factors, including average response time to inquiries, number of spoken languages, and membership length on Fiverr.
 As before, we present results without interactions first.

 We observe that activity on Fiverr (low average response time, lengthy profile description, and verified Google+account) and experience ("Member Since" and ratings) have a positive correlation with the number of reviews a worker receives.
 The model also shows a strong negative correlation with not having a profile image.
-Additionally, we observe a positive correlation when workers show a picture that does not depict a person.
+Additionally, we observe a positive correlation when workers show a picture that does not depicting a person.
 As previously mentioned, these images are often advertisements for the worker's task, so it is plausible that these ads are effective at attracting customers and reviews.

-With respect to perceived gender and race, we observe that workers perceived to be Black receive significantly fewer reviews than those perceived to be White (IRR=0.62 which means Black workers receive on average 38% fewer reviews than White workers).
+With respect to gender and race, we observe that Black workers receive significantly fewer reviews than White workers (IRR=0.62 which means Black workers receive on average 38% fewer reviews than White workers), especially so in the case of men.
 The mean (median) number of review for Black workers is 65 (4), while it is 104 (6) for White workers, 101 (8) for Asian workers, 94 (10) for non-human pictures and 18 (0) for users with no image.
-This clearly shows that only users with no picture receive fewer reviews than workers perceived to be Black, on average.
+This clearly shows that only users with no picture receive fewer reviews than Black workers on average.

-Next, we move on to the interaction model, which only includes workers for whom we could label gender and race, i.e., those workers who had human profile pictures.
-We omit "no image" and "non-human image" workers from the interaction model because we have no way to label their gender or race, so we cannot possibly examine interactions between these variables.
+Next, we move on to the interaction model, which only includes workers for whom we could identify gender and race, i.e., those workers who had human profile pictures.
+We omit "no image" and "non human image" workers from the interaction model because we do not know their gender or race, so we cannot possibly examine interactions between these variables.
 Table 3a shows that having a lengthy bio, quick response time, being verified on Google+, and being a long-time member have positive correlations with number of reviews.
-The interaction model indicates that workers perceived to be Black men receive, on average, 32% fewer reviews than workers perceived to be White men (IRR=0.68).
+The interaction model indicates that Black men in particular receive on average 32% fewer reviews than White men (IRR=0.68).